PhilippMatthes/macconnect-download/README.md

 Welcome to the official download page of Salut!

-# How to install Mac Connect
+# How to install Salut!

 To install Salut, follow these easy steps.
 Firstly, visit the [release page](https://github.com/PhilippMatthes/salut-download/releases):